aws-actions/configure-aws-credentials/README.md

 continually retry fetching credentials until we get one that does not have special characters.
 This option overrides the `disable-retry` and `retry-max-attempts` options.
-We recommend that you do not enable this option unless required, because retrying API infinitely until they succeed is not best practice.
+We recommend that you do not enable this option unless required, because retrying APIs infinitely until they succeed is not best practice.

 ## OIDC